ropensci/roweb3/content/blog/2021-08-17-coworking-sessions/index.md

 We'll be following the format we developed during our experimental label-athons:

 1. We start with introductions, giving everyone a chance to socialize and network before getting down to business
-2. We co-work for 30min either in a Quiet or Noisy room
+2. We work for 30min either in a Quiet or Noisy room
     - Mix and match as you like
     - 'Noisy' room is for discussing problems, asking questions, and chatting
 3. We have 5-min breaks with fun scavenger hunts to get you up and moving